popsim-consortium/stdpopsim/docs/development.rst

 to ``${CamelCaseDescriptiveName}_${Assembly}``. e.g., the HapMap phase 2 map on
 the GRCh37 assembly becomes HapMapII_GRCh37.

-Finally demographic models are named using a combination of a descriptive name, information about the simulation, and information about the publication it was presented in.
+Demographic models are named using a combination of a descriptive name, information about the simulation, and information about the publication it was presented in.
 Specifically we use ``${SomethingDescriptive}_${number_of_populations}${first_author_initial}${two_digit_date}``